Lithuanian TDA Battalion: Liquidation and persecution

-In 1942 the new 13th battalion was reassigned to combat Soviet partisans near Pskov and Tver and retreated with the losing Wehrmacht in 1944.
+In 1942 the new 13th Battalion was reassigned to combat Soviet partisans near Pskov and Kalinin and retreated with the losing Wehrmacht in 1944.
 Its members were captured by Red Army, or hid in Lithuanian forests.
 Many members were persecuted by Soviet authorities for their anti-Soviet activities.
 Some were executed, others imprisoned in gulags.
 Soviet investigations continued until 1979, when the last execution was carried out in Minsk.